CD Águila: Foundation and early years

-First titles
+Early titles (1956-1961)

 After two years in the Liga B (Segunda Division), Aguila qualified to Championship/Promotional series against Atlético Constancia (Currently known as Alianza F.C.
 Aguila won the first game 2–0, thanks to a double from Juan Antonio Merlos, and after 0–0 draw in the second leg.
 Aguila were promoted to the first division for the first time in the club history.

-In their very first campaign, Under the tutelage of Conrado Miranda, Aguila won their first titles thank to combination of based players Juan Francisco Barraza, Juan Antonio Merlos and Saul Molina, and the incorporation of Costa Rican Fernando Jiménez.
+In their very first campaign, Under the tutelage of Conrado Miranda, and signing of key players such as Juan Francisco Barraza, Juan Antonio Merlos and Saul Molina, Costa Rican Fernando Jiménez and many others, Aguila finished the regular season tied on points with future arch rival FAS (26 points), the club scored on average 2.6 goals per game and included a memorable 7–0 victory over Leones de Sonsonate.
+This required a two=legged playoff games, which Aguila won the first leg 4–0. the goalscorers were Costa Rican Raul Lizano, Juan Francisco Barraza, Salvador Rocabruna and Juan Antonio Merlos.
+The club were able to win 1–0 away, with the sole goal coming from Saul Molina.

 They became the first club to win a title after gaining promotion, only two other clubs have done that in the history of Primera Division (C.D.
 Platense Municipal Zacatecoluca and C.D.
 Vista Hermosa).

+The following season, the club hired Honduran coach Carlos Padilla, signed Raul Corcio and Costa Rican Ramon Rodriguez, and promoted Sergio Mendez from the youth level.
+The club went on to win 14 games, draw 3 games and only suffered 1 game.
+The club secured the title after defeating Atlante 3–1 on the 14th of May, 1961.
+The club were able twin back to back titles for the first time in the club history.